CDCgov/el_gato/docs/reporting_module.md

   --custom_header       Provide a custom header as a string in your command --header_file         Provide a custom header in a text file
 ```

+## Report summary overview
+A description of the sections that are generated when using the el_gato reporting module.
+In teh example image below, the report summary page is shonw.
+* Report Summary page: Summary of el_gato and complete ST profile for each sample included in the report.

+* Definitions Overview page: ST definitions key and evidence for support of *mompS* allele call key.

+* Paired-end reads: Locus coverage information and *mompS* primer information parsed by each sample.

+* Assembly: BLAST hit length and sequence identity thresholds and locus location information parsed by each sample.

 ## Example image of pdf report